![]() |

 Upper time limit (s) to stop discharging (LiFePo4).

 The normal discharge end condition in the unload SFC would be battery voltage (BATVOLT_LO_STP_UNLD).
-Additionally there is this time limit of currently 10h.
+Additionally there is this time limit of currently 8h (as of 26.08.2025).

 Inhibit battery keep loading after unloading.